lo-maxwell/react-virtual-garden/design-doc.md

   * React Component - Header + Item List

 ### Store
   * Global list of items that can be bought by players.
+Stores rotate, so we need multiple instances.
+  * StoreId - Number
+  * StoreName - String
   * CostMultiplier - float -- the shop sells items for higher than their resale price.
   * ItemList - Array of InventoryItems
   * React Component - Header + Item List